SSWConsulting/SSW.People.Profiles/Partho-P-Das/Partho-P-Das.md

 In his spare time, he enjoys investigating and hacking the inner workings of his mind.

-He stays in Brisbane with his owner, Kittu (a feisty​ grey tabby).
+He stays in Brisbane with his owner, Kittu (a feisty grey tabby).
-​